dos-group/llarm/README.md

 ### Workflow

 The `WorkflowManager` and its related classes provide the infrastructure for workflow generation, transitions, and event handling.
 The `WorkflowGenerator` class is responsible for interfacing with an external LLM.
 NodeTransformer classes, such as `WorkflowAsynchronousNodeTransformer`, implement visitors for transforming Abstract Syntax Tree (AST) representations of LLM-generated workflows.
 While `WorkflowFunctions` offers a high-level interface to registered functions, `WorkflowEventListeners` provides signaling and hooking mechanisms that are useful for extension, tracing, and debugging.

+### Utility

+Contains utility functions used throughout the project.

+### Environments

+Defines the base environment for robotic gripper arm experiments and the freestanding environment derived from it, enabling free-form experimentation and robot control through a Large Language Model (LLM).

 ## Getting Started